 There is a debate about whether Interlaken is even worth visiting.
 Some people think it’s a great place overall, but others think it’s a tourist trap with overrated shops and hotels.
 So which is it?
 Is it worth visiting Interlaken, Switzerland?
-Here’s what you need to know.
+Here’s what you need to know about whether Interlaken is worth a visit.

 Interlaken, Switzerland is an incredibly popular tourist hub in the Bernese Oberland.
 It’s perfect – situated between two lakes, near the Jungfrau Mountain Range, and accessible from Zurich.
+In fact, its Latin name is Inter Lacus, which means between lakes.
 As one of Switzerland’s most popular tourist spots, Interlaken is also a hot spot for outdoor sports enthusiasts.

 Is Interlaken Worth Visiting?